netme/tornado-management-command/article.rst

 ^^^^^^^

 Management command testing is quite tricky topic.
 First of all, command runner itself should be tested.
-The main challenge here is that we cannot stick to the existing command list.
-It can be changed during the project will start to grow.
+The main challenge here in testing is that we cannot stick to the existing command list.
+In the beginning project can have zero commands, but we have to be sure that command runner is working.
 We decided to use special command set.
-One command should have incorrect class name, another one should be correct and the thirt one should introduce some additional parameters.
-All commands for testing should be isolated in their own module called `tests.samle_commands` .
+One command should have incorrect class  name, another one should be correct and the third one should introduce some additional parameters.
+All commands for testing should be isolated in their own module called `tests.sample_commands` .

 ::